-

 Is your jurisdiction currently negotiating any FTAs (or signed any FTAs that have not yet entered into force) and, if any, with which jurisdictions?
 What are your jurisdiction’s priorities in those negotiations (e.g. consolidating critical mineral supply chains, increasing trade in financial services, etc.)?
 For both FTAs under negotiation and signed FTAs, when are they expected to enter into force?

-The United States’ regional and bilateral negotiations are guided by the Biden Administration’s worker-centric trade policy, which is based on the view that “[t]rade must protect and empower workers, drive wage growth, and lead to better economic outcomes for all Americans.”
+The United States’ regional and bilateral negotiations have been guided by the Biden Administration’s worker-centric trade policy, which is based on the view that “[t]rade must protect and empower workers, drive wage growth, and lead to better economic outcomes for all Americans.”
 In this context, the Administration has emphasized addressing forced labor, supply chains of essential products like critical minerals, and climate change.

 -